There are about 100 reasons not to mess with the M1 Abrams, but you get the point.

 A driver, machine gunner, loader, and a gunner are the four positions manned by the four-man crew.
-The M1 Abrams has a gross weight of about 60-tons.
+The M1 Abrams has a gross weight of about 60 tons.
 The M1 A1 weighs in at a bit more, around 63 tons, and the M1 A2 tips the scales at about 72 tons.
-60 tons is roughly equivalent to 3/4 of the space shuttle.
+A 60-ton tank is roughly equivalent to 3/4 of the space shuttle.

 The M1 A2 SEP has a 40-round armament for a 120mm smoothbore main gun that can shoot a variety of projectiles including high-explosive, anti-tank warhead charge rounds.
 Along with two 7.62mm machine guns, and a Browning .50 cal M2 machine gun for the tank commander, the M1 A2 can blast you out of existence while traveling at 42 mph.

 She's a bit of a gas-guzzler at approximately 0.6 mpg, but with a 500-gallon fuel capacity, she can still chase you down for about 300 miles and then laugh while running over you.
 The U.S. military operates about 900 or so of these upgraded and ready-to-go defenders of freedom at any point, but the real number is for the enemy to guess.

 The installation of TUSK, or Tank Urban Survivability Kit, provided a key upgrade after the Iraq invasion of 2003, and ended a prime vulnerability in the Abrams.
 The protection of the crew was so imperative to keeping this beast alive and well to continue the fight.